• Skip to primary navigation

 Mixed with honey – Mix the dosage with a spoonful of raw honey for a nutrient-dense health boost.

-Topically – Add a dosage of garlic tincture to a neutral fragrance-free carrier oil like fractionated coconut oil and apply it topically to skin irritations, fungal infections, or acne.
+Topically – A few drops of tincture can be added to a neutral fragrance-free carrier oil like fractionated coconut oil and applied topically to skin irritations, fungal infections, or acne.
 It’s best to perform a patch test before applying it to larger areas of skin to check for any reactions.

 As a mouthwash – Mix garlic tincture with warm water and use it as a gargle to soothe sore throats or alleviate symptoms of oral infections.
 Gargling with garlic tincture may help reduce inflammation and kill bacteria in the throat.